safwansajad/SerenityAI/README.md

-# SerenityAI 🧘‍♀️🤖
+# SerenityAI 🧘‍♀️✨

-A mobile-first Mental Health Companion App built using **React Native**, **Expo**, and **Hugging Face Models**.
-SerenityAI provides users with an empathetic chatbot interface for basic mental health support using natural language processing and sentiment detection.
+A mobile-first **Mental Health Companion App** built using **React Native**, **Expo**, and Google's **Gemini API**.
+SerenityAI provides users with a calming space to express their feelings through journaling, and includes an empathetic chatbot powered by Gemini for supportive conversations.

 ## 🌍 Project Purpose

-This app supports **UN Sustainable Development Goal 3 (Good Health & Well-being)** by providing users with a minimalistic yet functional chatbot experience focused on mental health awareness and self-expression.
+This app aligns with **UN Sustainable Development Goal 3 (Good Health & Well-being)** by encouraging emotional self-care and providing a minimal, distraction-free interface to support mental well-being.

 ## ✨ Features

-- 💬 Chat interface to talk about mental health-related questions
-- 🧠 Sentiment analysis of the user's input using Hugging Face API
-- 📚 Uses a curated mental health Q&A dataset
+- 📔 Guided journaling interface to reflect on your thoughts and emotions
+- 🤖 Mental health chatbot powered by Gemini API for supportive dialogue
-- 🌊 Modern, calming UI/UX with gradient headers and oceanic colors
+- 🌊 Minimalist, ocean-themed UI with gradient headers and soothing colors
-- 📱 Cross-platform mobile support via React Native + Expo
+- 📱 Built with React Native + Expo for seamless cross-platform support

 ---